top of page

 Some the world's biggest corporate polluters currently sponsor Keep America Beautiful

-Pepsi, NestleDuPontMarlboroMcDonalds, Heineken, Dow, BuschAltria (cigarettes), Coca-Cola, etc.
+Pepsi, NestleDuPontMarlboroMcDonalds, Heineken, BuschAltria (cigarettes), Coca-Cola, etc.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Starting in the 1990’s, the plastics "industry sold the public on an idea it knew wouldn't work -
+In the 1990’s, the plastics "industry sold the public on an idea it knew wouldn't work -

 that plastic could be recycled."
 The industry has made billions selling new ("virgin") plastic.